dimitri/pgloader.io/content/home.md

   - Migrate from MS SQL Server® to PostgreSQL

-You can also _migrate from database files_ in the DBF and IXF formats, where pgLoader can inspect the target table format for you automatically in the file headers.
+You can also _migrate from database files_ in the DBF and IXF formats, where pgloader can inspect the target table format for you automatically in the file headers.

 <h1 style="border-bottom: 1px solid black; margin-top: 2em; text-align: right;">